virtualritz/twstools/README.md

    option chains").
 2. Process the job file against TWS to get an output file containing the complete response without any loss of information.

-3a.
+3.
+   a.
 Parse the output file to get the information you are needing
       currently.

-and/or
-3b.
+   b.
 Parse the output file to generate further jobs from it (for
       example generate a job file to get historical data for the received 5000 option contracts and goto 2.).

-The input/output file format is very simple xml which can be easily generated/converted from and to csv using the tools itself or any other tools.
-Per design the actual job processing tool is completely stupid - just doing the given job but doing it very well.
+The input/output file format is very simple xml which can be easily generated/converted from and to CSV using the tools itself or any other tools.
+Per design the actual job processing tool is completely stupid – just doing the given job but doing it very well.

-BTW the used xml format is intended to be independent from the tools itself to be used to carry all IB/TWS specific structs/messages for saving without loss of information and easy conversion to other existing TWS/API applications, see "Notes on the twsxml format"
+The used XML format is intended to be independent from the tools itself to be used to carry all IB/TWS specific structs/messages for saving without loss of information and easy conversion to other existing TWS/API applications; see "Notes on the `twsxml` format"

 ## Installation